 "We found that several toxic flame retardants are in people's bodies.
 When you sit on your couch, you want to relax, not get exposed to chemicals that may cause cancer," said lead author, Robin Dodson, ScD, a scientist with the nonprofit research group Silent Spring Institute.
-"Some flame retardants have been targeted for phase out, but unfortunately there are others that have largely been under the radar."
+"Some flame retardants have been targeted for phase out, but unfortunately, others have largely been under the radar."

-Fortunately, furniture without flame retardants is now available since the State of California recently revised its flammability standard after a public health outcry.
-The earlier standard resulted in high levels of flame retardants used in upholstered furniture across the country without appreciably improving fire safety.
-Hopefully levels of the chemicals in people's bodies will decrease as consumers are able to choose flame retardant-free furniture.
+Fortunately, furniture without flame retardants is available since the State of California recently revised its flammability standard after a public health outcry.
+The earlier standard resulted in high flame retardants used in upholstered furniture across the country without appreciably improving fire safety.
+Hopefully, levels of the chemicals in people's bodies will decrease as consumers can choose flame-retardant-free furniture.

-Another interesting finding from this new study is that the people with the highest level of TCEP and TDCIPP metabolites in their urine live in homes that had the highest quantity of the respective chemical in dust.
+Another interesting finding from this new study is that the people with the highest level of TCEP and TDCIPP metabolites in their urine live in homes with the highest quantity of the respective chemical in the dust.

 "It disturbs me that Californians have cancer-causing flame retardants in their bodies.
 Another recent study showed San Francisco firefighters had higher flame retardant levels in their blood than the general population of California.
-We feel that these chemicals are a very large piece of a toxic, complex chemical puzzle we encounter when fighting a fire."
+We feel these chemicals are a huge piece of a toxic, complex chemical puzzle we encounter when fighting a fire."